Best iPhones for Seniors in 2025

 - Relatively affordable

 The iPhone 12 is a larger model, measuring 6.1 inches diagonally, which some people with vision issues may prefer.
-You’ll also appreciate the Super Retina XDR display (the clearest display Apple has to offer, even among its latest models), as well as its quick charging through the lightning cable.
-With this feature, I was able to charge this phone to half capacity in roughly thirty minutes.
+You’ll also appreciate the Super Retina XDR display (the clearest display Apple has to offer, even among recent models like the iPhone 16 Pro).
+The phone also has quick charging through the lightning cable.
+With this feature, I was able to charge this phone to half capacity in roughly 30 minutes.

-The iPhone 12 is no longer available from Apple or even AT&T, so to find it, I had to buy the device on Amazon.
-There were a few different options ranging in price from $318 to $556; naturally, I went with the cheapest option and then got data from AT&T, available for $65 to $85 per month for one line.
-The more you pay, the more high-speed data, mobile security, hot spot data, and higher-quality streaming you get.
+The iPhone 12 is no longer available from Apple or even AT&T, so I had to buy the device on Amazon.
+There were a few options, ranging in price from from $210 to $378.01.
+The cost depends on the amount of storage, which ranges from 64GB to 256GB.
+I went with the cheapest option and then got data from AT&T, which has a senior plan for either $40 per month for one line or $70 per month for two lines, which amounts to $35 per line.
+Each plan includes:

 >> Read more: AT&T Plans for Seniors